• Free shipping on all orders

 Medications may be helpful in treatment, but they are not your only tool.
 And honestly, they will not work as well if you rely exclusively on them.

-As with many behaviorally compulsive disorders, there are several behavioral treatments that can help alleviate the symptoms.
+As with many behaviorally compulsive disorders, several behavioral treatments can help alleviate the symptoms.
 The list below includes some things to try.
 You might need to find a fluctuating, flexible combination of multiple tools that work for your cat:

 • Interrupt overgrooming or self-mutilation